Silent Night, Deadly Night: Home media

-Originally planned to be released on home media by RCA/Columbia Pictures Home Video in early 1985, the home media release was cancelled.
+Originally planned to be released on home media by RCA/Columbia Pictures Home Video (which was a joint venture between Columbia Pictures and RCA) in early 1985, the home media release was cancelled.
 The film was then originally released on VHS and Beta in May 1986 through USA Home Video.
 The film was released on Laserdisc in 1987 and reissued on VHS by International Video Entertainment in 1987 and 1988.
 In 1992, the film was last released on VHS for the last time by Avid Home Entertainment.

 The film was released on as a double feature disc alongside sequel Silent Night, Deadly Night Part 2 in 2003.
 The second release was in 2007.
-The first two Region 1 releases are currently out of print.
+The first two Region 1 releases are out of print.

-The film was released on DVD in the United Kingdom in 2009 by Arrow Video; this set includes an audio interview with director Charles E. Sellier Jr., poster, booklet including "Deadly Director: Charles Sellier Interviewed by Calum Waddell" and "Silent Night, Sex Night: The Slice and Times of Linnea Quigley".